 If you are worried you or someone you know might be in an unhealthy or abusive relationship, you may want to start here instead.

 When I say I’m opposed to feminism, I don’t mean that I am opposed to women’s rights, progress, or empowerment.
-I mean that I disagree with the feminist worldview and ideology, methods, academia, and politics.
+I mean that I disagree with the feminist worldview and ideology, methods, academia, and politics, because of the way they affect both men and women.
 If you want a clear explanation of my position and philosophy, you should read this article, and also this one.

 If you care to contact me, but don’t want to do so via this site, feel free to send your thoughts, questions, or rage-fueled ad hominems to firstname.lastname@example.org.